tonai/Lightning-talks/CSS/01_css-rules.md

 ### Specificity

-If multiple CSS declarations are conflicting for a given element then the most specific selector will overrides others.
+If multiple CSS declarations are conflicting for a given element then the most specific selector overrides others.

 Specificity has four components, from less to more :
 * the number of type selectors or pseudo-elements in the rule (A)